natancox/stardog-docs/src/docs/cluster.html.md

 	- sharing configurations based on other systems so we can put them in Starman's repo would be cool
 	- pull requests to make Starman (which is based on [Pallet](http://palletops.com/)) work with other targets are even cooler

-Finally, here's the overview of what you'll have to do to deploy with Starman:
+Finally, here's the very high-level overview of how to deploy with Starman:

 1. configure Stardog Cluster
 2. bootstrap and locally install Stardog Cluster images